micmejia/bible-dump/NKJV/Ezekiel/Ezek 12.md

 "Son of man, has not the house of Israel, the rebellious house, said to you, 'What are you doing?'

 ###### 10
-Say to them, 'Thus says the Lord God: "This burden[^a] _concerns_ the prince in Jerusalem and all the house of Israel who are among them." '
+Say to them, 'Thus says the Lord God: "This burden _concerns_ the prince in Jerusalem and all the house of Israel who are among them." '

 ###### 11
 Say, 'I _am_ a sign to you.
 As I have done, so shall it be done to them; they shall be carried away into captivity.'